hashicorp/terraform-random-tfe-utility/modules/tfe_init_legacy/README.md

-# TFE Init Module
+# TFE Init Module (Legacy)

-This module is used to create the script that will install Terraform Enterprise (TFE) on a virtual machine.
+This module is used to create the script that will install Terraform Enterprise (TFE) via Replicated on a virtual machine.

 ## Required variables